Frequently asked questions about the speculation and vacancy tax

 Doing a title search through Land Title and Survey Authority (LTSA) to confirm clear title will show you if there are any outstanding liens against the property.

 Are speculation and vacancy tax assessments attached to the property?

-A purchaser would not take on any speculation and vacancy tax debt incurred by the seller.
-When a homeowner is assessed tax, then it is that individual homeowner who is responsible for paying it.
+A purchaser does not take on any speculation and vacancy tax debt incurred by the seller.
+When a homeowner is assessed tax, it is that individual homeowner who is responsible for paying it.

 This information is provided for your convenience and guidance and is not a replacement for the legislation.